Testing for Sexually Transmitted Infections—How It Works

 Remember: Do not have sex until you and your partner(s) have been treated and cured.

-Hospitalization to treat PID may be recommended if a woman:
+Hospitalization to treat PID may be recommended if the person:

 If symptoms continue or if an abscess does not go away, surgery may be needed.
 Complications of PID, such as chronic pelvic pain and scarring are difficult to treat, but sometimes they improve with surgery.